goksupekacar/internshipProgram/README.md

 5. Import a Backup to your database if you have one.

-6. Download the "media" backup file from [Download Media Backup](https://drive.google.com/file/d/1bUWDVtqMgN_DPsZs50i2zc2TgWQnovVX/view?usp=sharing "Media Backup")

-7. Run the Django Server:
+6. Run the Django Server:

     ```python
     python3 manage.py runserver